tiffphi/Project_3/README.md

 Instructions on how to use and interact with the project

+Visualization 1 - Map Representation Instructions:

+- This visualization represents the Covid information for all the Sates of United States in a Map representation.
+-Run the index.html file and it will run the interactive_covid_map_year.js file
+- When it opens, it displays the United States map.
+This is an interactive map, when the user clicks the state, thy can see the Covid details of the selected state .
+- The data represents the percent_value of COVID sum of 2023 year for each state in the year of 2023.
+- Below is the breakdown :
+    Red - Percent Visits Total greater than 100
+    Orange - Percent Visits Total greater than 75 and less than or equal to 100 Yellow - Percent Visits Total greater than 50 and less than or equal to 75

 Visualization 2 - Stacked Bar Chart Instructions:

 - This visualization represents weekly respiratory infection percentages by state.